jgjin/not-quite-an-expert/content/posts/spotify_selector_cont.md

 # Deploying
 Now let's deploy it!
 I bought [jaeyoon.kim](http://jaeyoon.kim) because I have a friend with the name and I think it's funny.
 Domains aren't free, yet weirdly specific ones are just a few dollars.

 I'm using Heroku because I found an easy way to deploy Rust apps on Heroku.
 [Here's the simple example I followed](https://github.com/emk/rust-buildpack-example-rocket).
 As long as you have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), it should be straightforward.
+To add your custom domain (such as [jaeyoon.kim](http://jaeyoon.kim)), search your domain name registrar and Heroku.

 Note: make sure to update the environment variables accordingly.
 Consider using [Config Vars](https://devcenter.heroku.com/articles/config-vars).
 # Conclusion